TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 You'll first need to install some prerequisites:

-1. Install [Chocolately](https://chocolatey.org/install) for Windows, a (great) software management solution.
+1. Install [Chocolately](https://tseknet.com/blog/chocolatey) for Windows, a (great) software management solution.
 1. Install ruby: `choco install ruby`
 1. Close and re-open your preferred terminal (as admin) or refresh your environment before continuing.

-Next up, you'll need to install Jekyll and it's prerequisites:
+Next up, you'll need to install Jekyll and its prerequisites:

 1. Install bundler: `gem install bundler`
 1. Install Jekyll: